mahipalchauhan/Disease-prediction/README.md

-🩺 WellnessWise: Disease Prediction & Symptom Checker Web App WellnessWise is an intelligent web-based disease prediction system that allows users to:
+🩺 WellnessWise: Disease Prediction & Symptom Checker Web App WellnessWise is an intelligent web-based disease prediction system using Machine Learning that allows users to:

 Predict diseases based on selected symptoms.